chimera-kube/chimera-admission/README.md

 > We have plans to allow users to dynamically set up Chimera Policies
 > that `chimera-admission` will discover and load as needed.

-The WASM file providing the Chimera Policy can be either loaded from the local filesystem or it can be fetched from a remote location.
+The Wasm file providing the Chimera Policy can be either loaded from the local filesystem or it can be fetched from a remote location.
 The behaviour depends on the URL format provided by the user: